experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 - `loadStream()` - optional
 - `build()` - returns a TestParserSource.java object

-### Demo: Json Parser Test
+### Demo: Sample Parser Test

-An example of uploading json file using Json Parser in Data Studio would look similar to the following:
+An example of uploading sample file using Sample Parser in Data Studio would look similar to the following:

 ![example dataset](readme-images/example-dataset.png)

 To reiterate, the SDK Test Framework is designed to replicate the above functionality of Data Studio (with only limited features) to test a custom parser.
-Using JsonParserTfwTest.java as an example, the Java class can be found at: `/aperture-data-studio-sdk/SDKTestFramework/src/test/java/com/experian/datastudio/sdk/parser/json/`
+Using SampleParserTest.java as an example, the Java class can be found at: `/aperture-data-studio-sdk/SDKTestFramework/src/test/java/com/experian/datastudio/sdk/parser/sample/`

 #### Parser Test Loader Example: